Villiers–Champigny–Bry station

-Villiers–Champigny–Bry (/fr/) is an upcoming underground station on Line 15 of the Paris Métro.
+Villiers–Champigny–Bry (/fr/) is an upcoming underground station on Line 15 of the Paris Metro.
 It is part of the Grand Paris Express project.
 The station will serve the neighboring towns of Villiers-sur-Marne, Champigny-sur-Marne and Bry-sur-Marne.
-In the future, additional platforms are expected to be built to serve the RER E and Transilien Line P.
+In the future, additional platforms are expected to be built to serve the RER E and Transilien Line P. The station will open in autumn 2027 along with the rest of Line 15 South.